makrai/notes/chen24-odyssey-ser-chall.md

 * we: focal loss in optimisation when applying class weighted loss
   * the focal loss is further weighted by prior-based class weights
   * better overall performance, by sacrificing performance on major classes
 * we further employ a majority voting strategy to combine the outputs of an ensemble of 7 models.
 The models are trained independently, using different acoustic features and loss functions
-* best performance in the challenge, ranking top-1 among 68 submissions
+* best performance in the challenge, ranking 1st among 68 submissions
 * Macro-F1 score of 35.69% and an accuracy of 37.32%
 * from the _Conclusion_
   * The 7 models were trained independently with different loss functions and class weights.
 Specifically, the
     * cross entropy loss and the focal loss were used
-    * Uniform class weights and prior-based class weights are studied.
-The
+    * Uniform class weights and prior-based class weights are studied
     * the combinations of loss functions and class weights lead to different preference on the major classes or the minor classes